 Add metrics and formulas

-The only two things that matter in affiliate marketing when it comes to your ads are the Click-Through ratio and conversion rate.
+The only two things that matter in Affiliate Marketing regarding your ads are the Click-Through ratio and conversion rate.
 Ultimately are you making a PROFIT?

 - Add metric number one a.k.a.
 CTR or The click through ratio